gogoend/anikyu/README.md

 duration - The default value of every animation stage.
 Default is *2000*.

 easeType - The default ease function of every animation stage.
 Default is *'quadraticInOut'*.
-For other possible values, you can visit <https://echarts.apache.org/examples/zh/editor.html?c=line-easing>.
+For other possible values, please view the [*Easing Functions*](#Easing-Functions) section.

 ## Instance Methods